 - What novel elements of public policy can contribute to increase social mobility in LAC cities?

-As part of the project, we will also consider the role of intra-urban spatial heterogeneities as a transversal component for designing robust and spatially targeted cost-effective policies.
-Though the initial focus will be on Colombian cities, we hope to expand our geographical scope to other LAC, Asian and African cities in later project stages based on data availability and mutual research interest from other PEAK partners.
+As part of the project, we also consider the role of intra-urban spatial heterogeneities as a transversal component for designing robust and spatially targeted cost-effective policies.
+Though the initial focus is on Colombian cities, we hope to expand our geographical scope to other LAC, Asian and African cities in later project stages based on data availability and mutual research interest from other PEAK partners.

 As mentioned above, we are contributing to the study of feasible solutions for informality as well as taking into account the city’s features to reduce the mismatch in labour markets.
 Senior researcher Eduardo Lora's recent publication addresses “full and decent employment for all” (SDG 8) to measure the gender gap and to break it down statistically according to factors that reflect the structure of the labour market and the productive structure of cities.
 He finds the orientation by sex and the composition of sectoral employment in cities have a modest influence on the differences between cities in the generation of full and decent female employment, since these result mainly from differences in the generation capacity of formal employment for both sexes.
 He is also co-author jointly with PEAK colleagues from Oxford of a publication addressing labour mobility within a large city or metropolitan area for optimal exploitation of agglomeration economies.
 Authors find commuting times between 45 and 75 min, corresponding to between 43 and 62 distinct cities or integrated labour markets, allow firms to maximize formal employment creation (estimates for Colombian cities between 2008 and 2013).
 Professor Lora has been able to disseminate and integrate his research results to the current debate through his monthly column in a country-wide specialized magazine and other newspapers.